Designers brainstorming in conference room meeting

 3. Prepare for global governance leadership

 Build capabilities to not just meet but shape global standards.
-With strong sector-specific frameworks, American companies can lead international standard-setting rather than merely comply with requirements set elsewhere.
+With strong sector-specific frameworks, American companies may lead international standard-setting rather than merely comply with requirements set elsewhere.
 This positions governance as a tool for market expansion rather than limitation.

 4. Invest in adaptive governance infrastructure